tkuhn/tkuhn.github.com/index.md

 ### Products and Projects

+- [FAIR Workflows](https://fair-workflows.github.io/) is a project on applying the FAIR ideas to workflows
+- [Capture Bias](https://capturebias.wordpress.com/) is a project on diversity-aware computation for accurate big media data analysis
 - [The Nanopublication Network](http://npmonitor.inn.ac/) is a decentralized server network to release and retrieve Linked Data as nanopublications in a reliable and trustworthy manner
 - [Trusty URIs](http://trustyuri.net) use cryptographic hash values to make URI references